Biotech

 When Wegovy disappeared from inventory, the other Novo Nordisk treatment for type 2 diabetes drug Ozempic, using the same molecule, was often used as a substitute.
 Even Elon Musk referred to Wegovy as a way for him to lose unwanted weight.

-These issues are related to the whole metabolism, so competitors' products are likely to carry the same risks.
+These issues are related to the whole metabolism, so competitors' products will likely carry the same risks.
 This is something investors will want to keep in mind.

 Right on the heels of Novo Nordisk, Eli Lilly has its own potential blockbuster obesity drug, Mounjaro.
 Its preliminary clinical trial had similar and maybe superior results to Wegovy, an average reduction of nearly 16% of test patients’ body weight.
 The weight loss can even be up to 22% for patients without diabetes.